gregdan3/gregdan3.dev/src/content/about/about-me.md

 updated: 2024-09-27
 ---

-I'm Greg, @gregdan3.
+I'm Greg, also @gregdan3.
 I do devops, database, and backend.
 Frontend was suspiciously missing from this list, so this site is now a permanent work in progress as I learn ~~Svelte~~ Astro.
 I have no idea how to breathe.